 The third instrument was teachers' ICT motivation scale adapted from Senkbeil (2018).
 The teachers' ICT motivation scale comprised five items that measured teacher's motivation to use ICT.
-The item that originally read "I use internet and computer in order to find specific information" was modified to suit the current study thus: "I use internet and computer in order to find specific information about mathematics", the item that read "I use internet and computer in order to do my homework" was modified to "I use internet and computer in order to prepare my lesson plans".
+The item that originally read "I use internet and computer in order to find specific information" was modified to suit the current study thus: "I use internet and computer in order to find specific information about mathematics", the item that read "I use internet and computer in order to prepare my lesson plans".
 The scale was rated on a four point Likert type scale that ranged from strongly disagree to strongly agree.
 The reliability index for the ICT motivation scale was 0.89.